Skip to main content

 How we did this

-Researchers drew on a variety of data for this case study of a partnership between Whitman Elementary School in Tulsa and its OST partner Youth at Heart.
+Researchers conducted observations, interviews, surveys, and other approaches for this mixed-methods case study of a partnership between Whitman Elementary School in Tulsa and its OST partner Youth at Heart.

 Adults need to don an oxygen mask on an airplane before putting one on a child.
 Whitman Elementary School in Tulsa and its out-of-school-time (OST) partner Youth at Heart drew much the same lesson when they teamed up to introduce social and emotional learning (SEL) in the curriculum.